demodw/nationscaleheritability/README.md

 # nationscaleheritability
-Calculation of heritability in nation-scale  data
+Calculation of heritability on nation-scale  data

 # TODO